Spectroscopy of phase transitions for multiagent systems: Numerical results

-In the DZ model, the response functions initially undergo a fast and substantial decay, both far from and at the phase transition, associated with a time scale of order $1$.
-However, at the phase transition, a new, much longer, timescale appears.
-This timescale increases monotonically with $N$.
-The same is observed in the case of the BCM model if one considers the envelope of the response function rather than the response function itself: at the transition the decay of the oscillations becomes slower and slower as $N$ increases. \\ The origin of the new timescales resides in the appearance of simple pole at $\omega=\omega_0$ in the susceptibility $\tilde{\Gamma}_i(\omega;N)$, the Fourier transform of the response function.
-The pole is located at $\omega_0=0$ for the DZ model and at $\omega_0=\tilde\omega=1$ for the BCM model.
-When considering finite values of $N$, the susceptibilities describing the response of (virtually) any observable to (virtually) any external perturbation have a contribution of the form $\frac{\kappa}{\omega - \omega_0 + i \gamma(N)}$, where $\gamma(N) \rightarrow 0^+$ as $N \rightarrow +\infty$ and $\kappa$ represents the residue of the pole, because $\lim_{N\rightarrow\infty}\frac{\kappa}{\omega - \omega_0 + i \gamma(N)}=- i\pi\kappa\delta(\omega-\omega_0)+\kappa\mathcal{P}(1/(\omega-\omega_0))$.
-The quantity $\kappa\in \mathbb{C}$ depends on the choice of observable and of the perturbation.
 We next investigate the phase transitions by looking at the properties of the susceptibilities, see Fig. \ref{fig: Susceptibilities}.
 When $\sigma\neq\tilde\sigma$, the susceptibilities do not show any singularity nor any remarkable dependence on $N$, thus indicating that the thermodynamic limit has been reached to a good approximation.
 As $N$ increases, for both the DZ model (left panel) and the BCM model (right panel) the resonance at $\omega = \omega_0$ of the real part of the susceptibility approaches the limiting Dirac function $\pi k\delta(\omega - \omega_0)$ with coefficient $k>0$.
 This singular behaviour is clear from the plot of the primitive function of the real part of the susceptibility (bottom inset) that tends to step function.
 For both models $\kappa=\mathrm{i}k$ is an imaginary number.
 Indeed, the imaginary part of the susceptibility behaves exactly as the Cauchy principal value distribution and can be used to get easily a quantitative estimate of $k$.
 The top insets of Figure \ref{fig: Susceptibilities} shows the function $(\omega - \omega_0)\mathbf{Im}\{\tilde{\Gamma}_i(\omega)\}$.
-As $N \rightarrow \infty$, this function converges to $k$ everywhere except for $\omega=\omega_0$.
-An explicit expression for $k$ is known~\cite{FirstPaper} in the case of the DZ model \footnote{There is a typo in the formula given in~\cite{FirstPaper}.
-Furthermore, the convention for the Fourier transform we have used in this paper has the opposite sign, hence ditto the residue.} $ k = \frac{\langle x^2 \rangle_0}{\theta \int_0^{+\infty}\mathrm{d}t\langle x(t)x(0)\rangle_0}. $ \\ Using the statistics of the unperturbed runs we obtain $k\approx0.89$, which agrees within 2\% with the one obtained from the limiting behaviour of the susceptibility, thus validating our results.
+As $N \rightarrow \infty$, this function converges to $k$ everywhere except for $\omega=\omega_0$. \\ An explicit expression for $k$ is known~\cite{FirstPaper} in the case of the DZ model \footnote{There is a typo in the formula given in~\cite{FirstPaper}.
+Furthermore, the convention for the Fourier transform we use here has the opposite sign, ditto the residue.} $ k = \frac{\langle x^2 \rangle_0}{\theta \int_0^{+\infty}\mathrm{d}t\langle x(t)x(0)\rangle_0} $.
+Using the statistics of the unperturbed runs we obtain $k\approx0.89$, which agrees within 2\% with the one obtained from the limiting behaviour of the susceptibility, thus validating our results.
 In the case of the BCM model, our procedure allows one to derive a direct estimate $k\approx0.44$; in this case no expression for the residue is available in the literature and, following \cite{Bonilla1987,FirstPaper}, its evaluation seems cumbersome.
-We here observe that, by the evaluation of the susceptibility for a finite value of $N$, we are able to predict the residue of the pole $\omega_0$ that appears only in the thermodynamic limit.
-As discussed earlier, the singular behaviour of the susceptibility is universal; see the Supplementary Material for an additional example.
+We here observe that, by evaluating the susceptibility for finite values of $N$, we are able to predict the residue of the pole at $\omega=\omega_0$, which appears, instead, only in the thermodynamic limit.
+The residue plays the role of a latent heat of phase change in classical thermodynamics.
+Our results, though, allow one to deal with the case of a dynamical latent heat, that is observed for perturbations occurring a non-vanishing frequency.
+As discussed earlier, the singular behaviour of the susceptibility has some degree of universality.
+By this we mean that while for a given model the value of the residue is forcing- and observable-dependent, its position is a fundamental property of the model itself; see the Appendix for an additional examples.